Bruce Thornton (basketball): College career

 As a freshman, Thornton started all 35 games for Ohio State during the 2022–23 season while averaging 10.6 points and 2.6 assists per game.
 He scored his most points of the season against Michigan with 22.
+On March 7, 2026, Thornton scored a three pointer during a game against Indiana to become Ohio State’s all time leading scorer.